OllieDay/Lifx/README.md

 await light.SetBrightnessAsync(0.5);
 ```

-This method has an override that takes a `uint` parameter used to specify the duration in milliseconds for the
+This method has an overload that takes a `uint` parameter used to specify the duration in milliseconds for the
 brightness change.

 ```csharp